luhtonen/canoo-app/README.md

 ### Requirements

 In order to run the application Java and MongoDB must be installed locally.
 MongoDB must be running.

+**NOTE** currently application doesn't have user management functionality.
+To add initial users to the database need to uncomment initialization Bean `ApplicationRunner init(UserRepository repository)` in `LibraryApplication` class and run application once with this code.

 ### Run server